 We strongly recommend that any images that you wish to use on your site are uploaded via the "Images" area in your Create account.
 For more information on uploading images via the "Images" area, please click here.

-If your images are hosted elsewhere and you have the appropriate URL's to host them elsewhere, then you can apply them to your site using the "Insert/Edit Image" tool in the toolbar of the editor.
+If your images are hosted elsewhere and you have the appropriate URL's to host them elsewhere, then you can apply them to your site using the "Insert/Edit Image" tool in the toolbar of the editor (Static Pages only).
 Here you should see a field for "Image URL".

 If you wish to copy over any shop content from a previous website, then this can be done using our Import/Export feature.
 Your shop data will need to be in .CSV format.
 You can find out more on obtaining and using the Import/Export facility here.